Dark Mode

 More forecasts: Johannesburg 14 days weather

-Amber health alerts as heatwave temperatures set to hit 34C
+Amber health alerts as temperatures set to hit 34C

-Temperatures have been increasing and will continue to do so with the fourth heatwave of the summer on the way.
-The UK Health and Safety Agency,externalhas, has issuedheat health warnings for all of England, beginning on Tuesday morning and lasting until Wednesday.
-Five areas of England's health alerts were upgraded from yellow to amber on Monday, indicating that travel disruption or increased demand for health services could have arisened.
-The hottest weather in central and southern England is expected to exceed the official heatwave standards for at least three days in a row, with a peak of 34C (93F) possible on Tuesday.
+Temperatures have been rising and are set to continue doing so, with the fourth heatwave of the summer on the way.
+The UK Health Security Agency has issued heat health warnings for all of England, beginning on Tuesday morning and lasting until Wednesday.
+On Monday, five areas of England had their health alerts upgraded from yellow to amber, indicating that travel disruption or increased demand for health services could arise.
+The hottest weather in central and southern England is expected to exceed official heatwave thresholds for at least three consecutive days, with temperatures potentially peaking at 34°C (93°F) on Tuesday.

 How long will the heatwave last?